serverless/dashboard/docs/using/metrics.md

 To further refine our included curated views users can save filters to further refine the data they are seeing.
-To add filters click on the configuration icon in the top right and select the crtieria you'd like to filter.
+To add filters click on the configuration icon in the top right and select the criteria you'd like to filter.

-Each filter option will have a set of values we have received as [tags](../concepts/tags.md) when we ingestsed the [Trace](traces.md).
+Each filter option will have a set of values we have received as [tags](../concepts/tags.md) when we ingested the [Trace](traces.md).
-Selec the + icon on each filter option you'd like to include, and then Save those values to view the results.
+Select the + icon on each filter option you'd like to include, and then Save those values to view the results.

 *Note: Saving filters to the curated views for API and Functions